openfoodfacts/smooth-app/README.md

 - On Android 🤖: `flutter run -t lib/entrypoints/android/main_google_play.dart`

-- On iOS 🍎: `flutter run -t lib/entrypoints/ios/main_ios.dart`
+- On iOS/macOS 🍎: `flutter run -t lib/entrypoints/ios/main_ios.dart`

 - Troubleshooting🚀: If you get an error like `App depends on scanner shared from path which depends on camera_platform_interface from git, version solving failed.`  then run
   - `flutter pub cache clean` or manually delete  the